They Say No One Reads Anymore... But Movies, YouTube, and the Stock Market Are Creating Bestsellers

 Andy Weir's 2021 work "Project Hail Mary" is a prime example.
 This book, which ranked first on Yes24's comprehensive bestsellers list for the first half of the year, saw a sharp increase in sales following the film's release.
 Still cut from the movie "Project Hail Mary"

-According to the "2025 National Reading Survey" recently published by the Ministry of Culture, Sports and Tourism on June 2, the overall adult reading rate stood at just 38.5%.
-Although the reading population continues to decline, certain titles have recorded explosive sales.
-This is not because the competitiveness of the books themselves suddenly increased, but rather because new demand was created as books became linked with movies, YouTube, stock markets, and AI.
+View original imageAccording to the "2025 National Reading Survey" recently released by the Ministry of Culture, Sports and Tourism on June 2, the overall adult reading rate stood at just 38.5%.
+While the decline in the reading population has continued, certain books have recorded explosive sales.
+Rather than a sudden increase in the inherent competitiveness of books themselves, new demand has been created as books connect with movies, YouTube, the stock market, and AI.

-Best Sellers Created by Movies and YouTube
+Bestsellers Created by Movies and YouTube

-The top overall bestseller in the first half of this year was Andy Weir's Project Hail Mary, which was originally published in 2021.
-Following the release of its film adaptation, sales soared, propelling it back to bestseller status.
-Sales in the month of the movie's release jumped by 923.4% compared to the previous month, and it ranked first overall at Kyobo Bookstore for six consecutive weeks.
-This reaffirmed the "screenseller" effect, where a movie drives sales of the original novel.
+Andy Weir's "Project Hail Mary," which topped the comprehensive bestseller list for the first half of the year, was originally published in 2021.
+Following the release of the movie, sales surged, propelling the book back into the bestseller ranks.
+Based on Yes24 sales data, monthly sales in the month of release jumped by 923.4% compared to the previous month, and it also held the number one spot on Kyobo Bookstore's comprehensive chart for six consecutive weeks.
+The "screenseller" effect, where a film adaptation drives sales of the original novel, has been confirmed once again.

 YouTube has also emerged as a powerful sales channel.
-After being recommended by film critic Lee Dongjin, sales of Yui Suzuki's Goethe Said It All surged.
-Immediately after the recommendation, sales increased about 14.9 times compared to the previous week, and the upward trend continued with further recommendations at the end of the year.
+Sales of Yui Suzuki's "Goethe Said Everything" soared after film critic Lee Dongjin recommended it.
+Immediately following the recommendation, Yes24 sales were about 14.9 times higher than the previous week, and the upward trend continued with additional recommendations toward the end of the year.

 A graphic summarizing the 2025 first half book market shaken by media, stock market, and AI, showing cases such as the sales of "Project Hail Mary" soaring over 800% due to a movie release, the investment book boom driven by the sharp rise in the KOSPI index, the popularity of AI utilization books following technological changes, and the increasing trend of direct purchases by teenagers.